ramalho/orablog/forget-the-boxes.rst

 The label analogy is much better because aliasing is explained simply as an object with two or more labels.
 In the example, ``t_doom[1]`` and ``skills`` are two names given to the same list object, just as ``dum`` and ``t_doom`` are two names given to the same tuple object.

 Below is an alternative depiction of the objects that represent Tweedledum.
-This picture emphasizes that a tuple holds references to objects.
+This figure emphasizes that a tuple holds references to objects.

 .. image:: diagrams/dum-skills-references.png